kaitlynabdo/pokedex-demo/docs/deploy_microshift.md

 ```
 chmod go-r ~/.kube/config
 ```

 And finally, we can connect to our MicroShift instance.
-We should see the following list with the pods Running:
+We should see the following list with the pods `Running`:
 ```
 NAMESPACE                  NAME                                       READY   STATUS    RESTARTS        AGE
 kube-system                csi-snapshot-controller-5875fd4f9d-mtgdh   1/1     Running   2               28h